 The WELL Building Standard argues that well-ventilated offices can double the cognitive ability of workers.
 Upon examining the effect of thermal comfort, it concluded that performance drops by 6% if office space is too hot and 4% if it is too cold.
 Moreover, studies have found that high levels of carbon dioxide (CO2) significantly diminish cognitive ability and strategic thinking.

-Indoor climate affects us
+How indoor climate affects us

 There are many factors at play in an indoor setting that can cause our bodies and minds to feel and think differently - temperature, humidity and air pollution being the main contributors.